Pratham-Jindal/book_management_system/README.md

 ## /users
 POST : create a new user
-GET : get lsit of all users
+GET : get list of all users ✅

 ## /users/{id}
-dynamic user -> to get a specific user with a unique value id eg : /user/1 GET : get a user by id
+dynamic user -> to get a specific user with a unique value id eg : /user/1 GET : get a user by id ✅
 PUT : update a user by id
 DELETE : delete a user by id (check if he /she still has an issued book) (is there any fine to be paid)

 ## /users/subscriptions-details/{id}